| info aggiornate:

 Next 5 Minutes 4

-elaborate performance programs, with radical arts practices that
+wishes to extend the tradition of creating elaborate performance programs, with radical arts practices that

 challenge conventional formats of both media and performing arts.